Bound by Corruption by BelovedStranger

 A tear slid down one cheek, then the other.

 “I do not.”
-Even as he spoke, his mind spun with cold calculations.
+Even as he answered her, his mind spun with cold calculations.

 Her eyes dimmed, face falling as the spark of hope faded.